DaliaBarman/assignment/README.md

 https://www.anz.com.au/personal/home-loans/calculators-tools/much-borrow page is working properly and to make sure that the calculator continues to work as they make other changes to the page.

 #Pre-requisites
-Java
+Java/
-Maven
+Maven/
-Eclipse
+Eclipse/
-Eclipse Plugins
+Eclipse Plugins/
 Cucumber

 #My Framework